pointfreeco/syncups/SyncUps-StackBased/Readme.md

-# Standups: Stack-based navigation
+# SyncUps: Stack-based navigation

-This directory holds the Standups application built using “stack-based” navigation: that is, using `NavigationStack` with a binding to a collection.
+This directory holds the SyncUps application built using “stack-based” navigation: that is, using `NavigationStack` with a binding to a collection.
 This allows you to represent all navigation paths in the application with a single, flat array of values.